Welcome to the new updated Wolfblood FAQ!

 It’s A Promise That I Keep, music by Andy Price, lyrics Klause White, performed by Lisa Knapp.
 The soundtrack isn’t available to buy yet, but I wouldn’t be surprised if that changed soon…

-At the moment, there are two DVD releases:
+At the moment, there are two sets of DVD releases:

-A season one DVD released in Germany, which is available in many countries via Amazon and other online retailers, and can be played with the original English-language soundtrack (original actors’ voices, music, etc), as well as in a dubbed German-language version.
+Season one and season two DVDs have been released in Germany, and are available in many countries via Amazon and other online retailers.
+They can be played with the original English-language soundtrack (original actors’ voices, music, etc), as well as in a dubbed German-language version.
 Check your DVD player can play a Region 2 disc before ordering!

 And a season one DVD released in the US, available from all the usual retailers.
 Again, this is available to other countries from online retailers.
 Check your DVD player can play a Region 1 disc before ordering!

-There are no DVDs of season two available yet.
-A UK DVD release of season one is planned, but I don’t have any details on when yet.
+A UK DVD release is planned, but I don’t have any details on when yet.